iotaledger/bee-rfcs/text/0000-trits-t5b1/0000-trits-t5b1.md

 # Detailed design

-For efficient conversions, we can make use of a LookUp Table (LUT), but because this LUT can bee too heavy (`1.2kb`) for some systems with a very limited amount of memory, we also present algorithms that do not use it.
+For efficient conversions, we can make use of a LookUp Table (LUT), but because this LUT can be too heavy (`1.2kb`) for some systems with a very limited amount of memory, we also present algorithms that do not use it.

 We give the `t5b1` LUT as a reference, it contains the 243 possible values ordered like this: `0`, `1`, ... `120`, `121`, `-121`, `-120`, ... `-2`, `-1`.